The spectral site revisited: Fibered sites and fibered topoi

-The following says that the sheaf topos over the indexed site is the category of sections of the direct fibration associated to the fibered topos constructed by sheafification of the fibers.
+The following, which is \cite{sga4}[Proposition 7.4.7], says that the sheaf topos over the indexed site is the category of sections of the direct fibration associated to the fibered topos constructed by sheafification of the fibers.